giovannipozzobon/rp2350pc_job/modules/common/documents/common.md

 ## Purpose

-This provides logging, assertion and error functionality for all modules.
+This provides logging, assertion and error functionality for all modules, and general functionality that is used across modules.

 ## Further Modules